bkase/slides/no-problemo/slides.md

 ### Final Tagless Style

 Note: A protocol is a final tagless dsl, and instance is a final tagless interpreter.

 !!!

-### That's not all: Little indirection

-(diagram of pointers)

-Note: We don't need to build up intermediate structure that we immediately destroy

-!!!